-The U.S. Food and Drug Administration has granted emergency use authorization to two vaccines.
-One was developed by Pfizer and the other by Moderna.
+The U.S. Food and Drug Administration has granted emergency use authorization to three vaccines.
+Two-dose vaccines were developed by Pfizer and Moderna.
+A single-dose option was developed by Johnson & Johnson.
 Other COVID-19 vaccines may be approved in the months ahead.

-ProHealth Care looks forward to providing the vaccine for all who want it.
+ProHealth looks forward to providing vaccinations for all who wish to be protected from the virus.
 The availability of the vaccines will determine how quickly this can happen.
 ProHealth will follow federal and state guidelines with regard to vaccination priorities.

 Yes.
 A vaccine earns government approval only after it has been proven to be both safe and effective.
 The approval process involves panels of independent experts retained by the pharmaceutical companies as well as reviews by the FDA’s own scientific staff and an independent panel of experts convened by the FDA.
-No serious safety concerns have been reported with either the Pfizer or Moderna vaccines.
+No serious safety concerns have been reported with any of the available vaccines.

 No. It is not possible to get COVID-19 from the vaccines.